 All of this is continuing to change.

-Through an exciting partnership between the National Park Service (NPS) and the Gettysburg Foundation, supported by a generous donation from Gettysburg native and California businessman Cliff Bream, a rehabilitation project is transforming and enhancing the visitor experience at Culp’s Hill.
+Through an exciting partnership between the National Park Service (NPS) and the Gettysburg Foundation, supported by a generous donation from Gettysburg native and California businessman Cliff Bream, a rehabilitation project has transformed and enhanced the visitor experience at Culp’s Hill.

 Tree and brush removal from 18 critical acres of the battle ground have opened up viewsheds not seen for nearly 100 years.
 This improvement reveals the difficult ground over which the fighting occurred, as well as the overwhelming advantage Union breastworks provided during the evening of July 2 and the long fight on July 3.
 Specific areas where heavy fighting occurred, which were repeatedly captured by photographers in the immediate post-battle years, are once again visible, accessible and more understandable to our visitors.